iomatix/iomatix/README.md

  👋 Hello there, I’m @iomatix

- 👀 I’m interested in most programming, music creation, game designing, world, and plot creation.
+ 👀 I’m interested in most programming, music creation, procedural modeling, game designing, world, and plot creation.

- ⭕ I’m currently working with Big Data.
+ ⭕ I’m currently busy with master dissertation defense.

- 💞️ I’m looking to collaborate on modding or game development.
+ 💞️ I’m looking to collaborate on game development or engaging modding projects.

- ✔️ My favorite technology is Unreal Engine.
+ ✔️ My favorite game engine is Unreal Engine.

- 📫 I study computer science nowadays.
+ 📫 I'm in the final stages of earning my master's degree at a university of technology..